javascript-tutorial/en.javascript.info/1-js/04-object-basics/02-object-copy/article.md

 Objects are not like that.

-**A variable assigned to an object stores not the object itself, but its "address in memory" -- in other words "a reference" to it.**
+**A variable storing an object stores not the object itself, but its "address in memory" -- in other words "a reference" to it.**

 Let's look at an example of such a variable: